-160. Each front mudguard consists of four panels, three of which are made of pressed aluminium sheeting and bolted together to form the outer mudguard.
-The headlight mounting bracket and the unit sign holder are both popriveted to the front panel.
+174. Each front mudguard consists of four panels, three of which are made of pressed aluminium sheeting and bolted together to form the outer mudguard.
+The headlight mounting bracket and the unit sign holder are both pop riveted to the front panel.
 The radiator support panel is bolted to the upright on the top panel.
 Vent grilles are secured by screws to the top panels of the mudguards.
-The vent in the left-hand mudguard provides a fresh air inlet to the heater, while the vent in the right-hand mudguard helps to provide air to the engine air intake system (although it is not directly linked with the intake system).
-An aluminium protection plate is fitted to both mudguards to prevent damage to the mudguards during the deployment of camouflage nets.
+The vent in the left-hand mudguard provides a fresh air inlet to the heater, while the vent in the right-hand mudguard helps to provide air to the engine air intake system, although it is not directly linked with the intake system.

-161. Figure 88 illustrates the various components of the front outer mudguard.
+175. Figure 88 illustrates the various components of the front outer mudguard.